The Lewis-Sigler Institute for Integrative Genomics

 Appointment will be at the rank of Associate Research Scholar, renewable for up to five years, with a competitive salary and research support.
 Candidates should be able to identify mentors on the Institute faculty who match their research interests, but should not think of themselves as applying to postdoctoral positions in individual laboratories.
 Rather our hope is that the community of Scholars will explore new directions, enlivening our research efforts.
 Scholars may have the opportunity to perform a modest amount of teaching in our multidisciplinary courses, according to a plan that they may develop in conjunction with their mentor(s).
 While teaching, a Scholar may hold a secondary appointment as a Lecturer in an appropriate department, pending sufficient course enrollments and the approval of the Dean of the Faculty.

-We expect new Scholars to join us in September 2022 for the Fall semester of 2022-23; but start dates as early as February 2022 are possible; applicants must be able to provide verification of PhD completion by these start dates.
+We expect new Scholars to join us in September 2023 for the Fall semester of 2023-24, but start dates as early as February 2023 are possible; applicants must be able to provide verification of PhD completion by their start dates.

 These positions are subject to the University's background check policy.